Service and Assistance Animal Guidelines

 - The immediate clean-up and proper disposal of all animal waste

 - Harnessing, leashing, or tethering the service dog, unless an individual’s disability precludes the use of a restraint or if the restraint would interfere with the service dog's safe, effective performance of work or tasks.

 - Following all requirements for the presence of animals in public places mandated by State or local ordinances (vaccination, license, animal health, leash)

-Disabled individuals may utilize a broader range of animals, commonly referred to as companion animals, in University housing and work sites, in accordance with federal law.
-By law, a companion animal means any service animal, as defined above, as well as an animal needed for assistance or emotional support that alleviates one or more identified symptoms or effects of a person's disability.
-An individual may keep a companion animal as an accommodation in University housing or work sites if:
+Disabled individuals may utilize a broader range of animals, commonly referred to as assistance animals, in University housing and work sites, in accordance with federal law.
+By law, an assistance animal means any service animal, as defined above, as well as an animal needed for assistance or emotional support that alleviates one or more identified symptoms or effects of a person's disability.
+An individual may keep an assistance animal as an accommodation in University housing or work sites if:

 - The individual is disabled.